-- Go to Thomasville’s Victorian Christmas (Dec 8 & 9).
+- Go to Thomasville’s Victorian Christmas.
 We went to Tallahassee’s last year and it was meh.

 - Get our Christmas tree at Tallahassee Nurseries.
 We have gotten our tree there since 2005.
-Peter likes the stands they sell because they are really sturdy and that they put the tree on the stand for you.
+My husband likes the stands they sell because they are really sturdy and that they put the tree on the stand for you.

 - Bake Cookies!
 I am going to try and make ginger cookies this year, from a recipe from Peter’s great-grandmother, wish me luck!

-- Take Penelope to see Santa.
+- Take my daughter to see Santa.
 Last year the restaurant in our neighborhood golf course did a Santa brunch.
 It was a really relaxing way to see Santa, so I hope they do it again.

 - Watch holiday movies, last year Polar Express was her favorite.

-- Get a wood or plastic nativity scene so Penelope can play with them.
+- Get a wood or plastic nativity scene so she can play with them.
 Teach her the story.
 I’ve also heard great things about this virtually unbreakable nativity set.

 - Make cinnamon rolls for Christmas morning.
 Usually I buy store bought, but I would love to figure out an easy recipe to make them from scratch.
 Anyone have any easy ones?

 - Eat pan dulce on Christmas day.
-This is an Italian tradition from Peter’s family in Argentina.
+This is an Italian tradition from my husband’s family in Argentina.
 His family is of German and Lativan descent, even though they are Argentian.
 There are so many Italian-Argentians, that the tradition has stuck.

 - Handprints on the tree skirt.
-The year Penelope was born I bought a tree skirt from Red Envelope and you make hand prints each year and then in twenty years its full.
+The year our daughter was born, I bought a tree skirt from Red Envelope and you make hand prints each year, and then, in twenty years it’s full.